 The downside is that you might not always get the level of service that you would from a professional delivery service.
 Plus, drivers who use “gig” platforms are not always treated or paid as well as traditional delivery drivers.

-Compare and experiment
+Compare local delivery services and experiment

 When you’re just starting out, every order is exciting.
 You probably have lots of time available to pack and ship your order properly.
 So take this opportunity to experiment and see what works for you.
 And it will also give you a chance to meet your customers and learn more about them—essential in any growing business.